 Immersive AR/VR Experiences

-Immersive tech lets students tour virtual labs or historical sites.
+Immersive technology enables virtual exploration of labs and historical sites.
 Social Media Education and Engaging Students in Digital Learning may soon include AR filters on Instagram or Snapchat.
-Those tools make lessons come alive in virtual classrooms.
+These technologies create engaging virtual classroom experiences.

 AI-Driven Personalization